pustotnik/zenmake/docs/buildconf.rst

     ``buildroot`` will be symlink to ``realbuildroot``.
 Using ``realbuildroot`` has sense mostly on linux where '/tmp' is usually on tmpfs filesystem nowadays and it can used to make building in memory.
 Such a way can improve speed of building.
-Note that on Windows OS process of ZenMake needs to be started with enabled "Create symbolic links" privilege and usual user doesn't have a such privilege.
+Note that on Windows OS the process of ZenMake needs to be started with enabled "Create symbolic links" privilege and usual user doesn't have a such privilege.
     Path can be absolute or relative to the startdir_.